 (This also further emphasizes that the stories are from the Bible — so the Bible story is the star of the show, not the small toys.)

-Simply enter your name and email in the box below, and I’ll send this free Resurrection Eggs Story printable PLUS all the step-by-step instructions straight to your inbox, so you have them all when you’re ready to get started with this fun and easy Easter egg lesson!
+Simply enter your name and email in the box below, and I’ll send this free Resurrection Eggs Lesson printable PLUS all the step-by-step instructions straight to your inbox, so you have them all when you’re ready to get started with this fun and easy Easter egg lesson!

 **Note: Obviously some objects (like nails and toothpicks) above aren’t appropriate for small children to play with unsupervised!
 Feel free to substitute any items or only let your little ones play with adult supervision.
 You know your children best!

-Resurrection Eggs Story Instructions
+Resurrection Eggs Instructions

 Once you have all of the materials for your Easter Resurrection Eggs craft, you’re ready to start putting everything together!